advantys/workflowgen-templates/integration/azure/authentication/azure-v1/authorization-code/README.md

-# OpenID Connect Example with Single Page Application
+# OpenID Connect Example with Server-Side Web App
 ## Overview
-This sample application uses the OpenID Connect (OIDC) protocol to authenticate with Azure Active Directory (Azure V1) and get an access token to request the WorkflowGen GraphQL API.
+This sample application uses the OpenID Connect (OIDC) protocol to authenticate with Azure Active Directory and get an access token to request WorkflowGen's GraphQL API.

 ## Prerequisites
 1. .NET core SDK 2.2
-1. NPM version 6.x or up.
 1. Make sure to have a valid WorkflowGen licence and serial number.
 1. Make sure to have access to an Azure subscription.
 1. Make sure to have a WorkflowGen server set up with OIDC authentication with